A comprehensive guide to China’s latest retail developments

 This means they can be located wherever the retailer wants – and could potentially be moved around.
 This may well be a growth area for automated retail as spaces that don’t need staffing can be applied in all sorts of physical locations where it doesn’t make sense to have a permanent store.

-Also making use of its other business arms, and facial recognition, is Suning.
+Suning is another company making use of its other business arms.
 The company’s own finance app gives users access to its unmanned Biu stores.
 A combination of RFID tags and facial recognition tracks what customers take and charges them accordingly.
 Biu also demonstrates an interesting possible evolution in the automated retail area by also using facial recognition to make personalised product suggestions to customers.

 In recent years, vending machines have had some serious tech upgrades in response to China’s move away from cash for payments.
 From palm scanners and mobile wallet integration to machines that track what’s taken through cameras and sensors, vending machines keep getting smarter.